facelessuser/coloraide/docs/src/markdown/interpolation.md

 Color("rgb(100% 0% 0% / 0.5)").overlay("black", space="display-p3")
 ```

-A new color will be returned instead of modifying the current color unless `in_place` is set `True`.
+A new color will be returned instead of modifying the current color unless `in_place` is set `#!py3 True`.

 ## Null Handling